Noise Levels in North Shores, North Bay Village, FL | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Southern North Shores sounds about 38% louder than Northern North Shores to the human ear, a 4.6 dBA gap.
+To the human ear, noise in southern North Shores sounds about 158% louder than in southeastern North Shores, a 13.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Harding Ave do you need to be?